|

 the lines of the boots and brass studs were added for better

 fixation.
-Also the straps and laces are considered luxurious.
+Also the straps and laces are considered to be luxuriously.
 The

-company ceased its activities in 1965 as did many other skate
+company ceased its activities in 1965 as did many other Dutch skate

 makers.